-Peter Rutland, a professor of government at Wesleyan University in Middletown, Connecticut, says that in the US, the word "nationalism" often has negative connotations.
-"So we talk instead about 'patriotism'."
+Peter Rutland, a professor of government at Wesleyan University in Middletown, Conn., says that in the U.S., the word "nationalism" often has negative connotations.
+"So we talk instead about patriotism."

 But for the sake of argument, the terms "nationalism" and "patriotism" are pretty much interchangeable, Rutland says.
 He studies this instinct on a global level and posts observations on his NationalismWatch blog.

 Rutland, Kramer and others who track nationalism point out that U.S. nationalism has swelled since 2001.
 Countrywide concerns about a faltering economy and a flood of immigration only intensify the notion of nationalism.

 Both liberal and conservative politicians have been adapting their language, Rutland says, "to try to appeal to the patriotic median voter."

 Rutland says that in light of that quest for the patriotic center, Obama's language has been particularly striking.
 "If you read his speech announcing his candidacy in Springfield, Ill., or his inaugural address, you see a heavy emphasis on the common national narrative — the sacrifices of Gettysburg, the legacy of past generations, etc. — classic nationalist/patriotic imagery."

 That nod toward nationalism served Obama well in the 2008 election.